 - Prepare the pan + bake: Press the dough into the prepared 9-inch springform pan.
 Bake for 20-25 minutes, until the edges start to brown and the top is golden.
 Cool in the pan on a cooling rack until completely cooled.

-- Make sure to let the cookie cake cool completely before you frost it.
+- Cool it completely!
+Make sure to let the cookie cake cool completely before you frost it.
 It takes about 90 minutes - 2 hours roughly for my cookie cake to completely cool.
 But you can make this cookie cake the night before serving, let it cool completely overnight, and frost it the next day.

 Funfetti Chip Cookie Cake

 - ¼ cup shortening room temperature